 d.
 Potential Principle Amendment.
-The current Principles of Pension Policy are at variance with the recent practice in extending the life of the Minneapolis Firefighters Relief Association and in authorizing the general consolidations of volunteer firefighter relief associations into resulting pension plans other than on a county or regional level.
+The current Principles of Pension Policy are at variance with the recent practice in extending the life of the Minneapolis Firefighters Relief Association and in authorizing the general consolidations of volunteer firefighter relief associations into resulting pension plans other than on a county or regional level and with the ongoing legislative efforts to encourage the creation of a statewide volunteer firefighters retirement plan.

-If the Commission determines that the 1999 Minneapolis Firefighters Relief Association continuation legislation and the 2000 volunteer firefighter relief association consolidation legislation represent policies that should guide future Commission deliberations, the Commission staff offers the following revisions of the 1995-1996 Principles:
+If the Commission determines that the 1999 Minneapolis Firefighters Relief Association continuation legislation, the 2000 volunteer firefighter relief association consolidation legislation, and the 2008 creation of a temporary voluntary statewide volunteer firefighter retirement plan advisory board within the Public Employees Retirement Association (PERA) represent policies that should guide future Commission deliberations, the Commission staff offers the following revisions of the 1995-1996 Principles:

 - II.B.3.
 Consolidation of Public Pension Plans by a Minnesota Public Employer - a.
 The State of Minnesota, with the second largest number of public employee pension plans in the nation, would benefit from a more rational public pension plan structure that also balances the with state's commitment to decentralized governmental structures. - b.
-The voluntary consolidation of smaller public pension plans into appropriately situated larger public pension plans should be encouraged, with including the development of county or comparable regional public employee pension plans in place of a large number of small local plans to assist in this consolidation if the creation or the expansion of a statewide public pension plan is deemed to be inappropriate.
+The voluntary consolidation of smaller public pension plans into appropriately situated larger public pension plans should be encouraged, with including the development of county or comparable regional public employee pension plans in place of a large number of small local plans to assist in this consolidation if the creation or the expansion of a statewide public pension plan is deemed to be inappropriate. - c.

-c.
 While the phase-out of public employee pension plans that are determined to have become obsolete for ongoing pension coverage should be encouraged, the actual elimination of the related public pension plan administrations should be determined on a case-by-case basis.